Kaurin/lab-teleport/Readme.md

 Use the `helm_teleport_cluster_lb_mode=L4` or `L7`. **Defaults to `L4`** because it's more performant.

 Note:
-Also included is HTTPS tightening middleware (L7), and tightened TLSOptions for L4 deployments.
+Also included is HTTPS tightening middleware (L7), and tightened TLS options for L4 deployments.
 This is completely irrelevant to Teleport, but is a nice-to-have.

 Deploy with:
 ```bash